-The holding company UTI Asset Management Company Limited has introduced an Employee Stock Option Scheme called the "UTI AMC Employee Stock Option Scheme -2007".
-Few Employees from its subsidiaries were granted options.
+The holding company UTI Asset Management Company Limited has an Employee Stock Option Scheme called the "UTI AMC Employee Stock Option Scheme -2007".
+Certain eligible employees from its subsidiaries, as approved by the Board of the holding company, were granted options.
 The vesting of the options is from expiry of one year from grant date till four years from grant date as per Plan.

-Under the scheme, 70,851 equity shares have been granted to the eligible employees of the companies UTI International Limited and subsidiary UTI International (Singapore) Private Limited and each option entitles the holder thereof to apply for and be allotted no of Equity Share granted of the Company having face value of Rs 10 each for an exercise price of INR 728/- during the exercise period (share option valuation of GBP 56,925).
+Under the scheme, 70,851 equity shares have been granted on 16th December 2019, to the eligible employees of the companies UTI International Limited and subsidiary UTI International (Singapore) Private Limited and each option entitles the holder thereof to apply for and be allotted a number of Equity Share granted by the Company having face value of Rs 10 each for an exercise price of INR 728/- during the exercise period.
 Vesting of the options shall take place over a maximum period of 3 years with a minimum vesting period of 1 year from the date of grant i.e. 16th December 2019.
-The exercise period would be maximum of 4 years from the date of vesting of options.
+The exercise period would be maximum of 4 years from the date of options.